1. BACKGROUND AND PURPOSE

-- Members should not attempt painting or decorating their unit walls themselves unless they have the necessary knowledge, experience and skills to complete the work in a reasonable period of time, with an acceptable quality of workmanship.
+- Members should not attempt painting or decorating their suite walls themselves unless they have the necessary knowledge, experience and skills to complete the work in a reasonable period of time, with an acceptable quality of workmanship.

 - Drop cloths should be used to protect the floor.
 Switch plates and cover plates must be removed.
 Non-removable hardware such as window frames, electrical outlets, smoke detectors, thermostats, light fixtures etc. must be masked to avoid paint spatter.

 - Members should keep suite doors closed to minimize the spread of paint odours to other suites and to the co-op common areas.
 Paint spraying devices are not permitted.

 - Some equipment such as ladders and reusable drop cloths may be borrowed from the co-op.
 Contact the Maintenance Committee or designate.

 - After the work is finished, any surplus latex paint should be taken to a recycling facility for re-use or safe disposal (see Recycle Manitoba for locations).
 Members who need assistance should contact the Maintenance Committee.